thebrandonallen/edit-author-slug/readme.txt

 = 1.5.0 =
 * Release date: TDB
 * Bumped minimum required WordPress version to 4.4.
+* Refactored bulk upgrading again.
+The original fix made things better, but not as good as it could be.
+This new refactoring drastically improves performance and memory usage.
 * This release is primarily an under-the-hood release with a number of optimizations and performance improvements.

 = 1.4.1 =